russelsantos19/100-days-of-code/r1-log.md

 ### R1D53
 I've finally put overlay to my components.
 How I long to do this.
 I learned about: transition tag in vue, transition property in CSS, linear-gradient color, customizing scrollbar, etc.

+### R1D54
+I made a customize multi-select dropdown because I cannot use already made from npm because these libraries are not yet compatible with Vue 3.
+I also fixed my customize scrollbar.
+I'm glad I learn and did something no matter how small.